AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 The [RoboMaster EP](https://www.dji.com/cn/robomaster-ep) is an autonomous vehicle platform equipped with a 4 axis palletizing robot arm and an encircling gripper for flexible gripping action, inspired from DJI's annual RoboMaster robotics competition.
 It provides Mecanum wheel omnidirectional movement, fast wireless data link system including realtime video stream, and open sdk for further development and programming.

-In order to match the theme of the course, we equip the RoboMaster EP with an external computing platform (NUC), as well as additional sensors including **onboard lidar** and **RGB-D cameras** for the purposes of better perception of the environment.
+In order to match the theme of Sim2Real, we equip the RoboMaster EP with an external computing platform (NUC), as well as additional sensors including **onboard lidar** and **RGB-D cameras** for the purposes of better perception of the environment.

 An external computing platform is also prepared to communicate with EPs through RoboMaster EP SDK.
 This platform is dedicated to run real applications in both simulated and real environments.